-Based out of Doha, Qatar, Education Above All is a global foundation committed to providing vulnerable and marginalized people in the developing world with uninterrupted access to quality education.
+Based out of Doha, Qatar, Education Above All is a global foundation committed to providing vulnerable and marginalised people in the developing world with uninterrupted access to quality education.

-Nothing explains the power and necessity for localizing eLearning resources and courses like this tweet.
+Nothing explains the power and necessity for localising eLearning resources and courses like this tweet.

 The great thing about eLearning is its reach.
 Your eLearning course can practically reach every person in the world who has a device and access to the internet.
 That’s a lot of people.
 But, when you create, publish, and promote your course in one language, you end up limiting your audience.

-Before we discuss the benefits of localizing courses at length, let us first get a quick understanding of what Adobe Captivate can do for you.
+Before we discuss the benefits of localising courses at length, let us first get a quick understanding of what Adobe Captivate can do for you.

 Adobe Captivate is an authoring tool that helps you create mobile-responsive, interaction eLearning courses.
 It is a very popular tool with a user base that includes professionals looking to share their expertise, global brands looking to provide training for their employees online, and online learning companies looking for an effortless way to create engaging educational courses.

-Adobe Captivate helps you create customized courses with these features:
+Adobe Captivate helps you create customised courses with these features:

 Responsive courses – Responsiveness is essential for any eLearning course as learners may access the course on either their mobile device, a tablet or desktop.
 A course with a responsive design and format improves the learner’s experience.
 Adobe Captivate helps you create courses with responsive designs.